 Is there anything better than pie baked in cast iron?
 This skillet apple pie is no exception with crisp, tart apples tossed with cinnamon and nutmeg, baked up in a flaky pastry crust.
 Top it off with vanilla ice cream and it’s sure to be everyone’s favorite!

 We have three apple trees that, unfortunately, have never produced fruit in the seven years we’ve lived on our property.
-But this past winter we had to cut down a dead standing tree which always blocked those apple trees from afternoon sun.
-We were beyond thrilled when our little trees exploded with fruit this year!
+This past winter we had to cut down a standing dead tree that always blocked those apple trees from afternoon sun.
+We were beyond thrilled when our little trees were dripping with fruit this year!
 But with all that fruit we were faced with a new dilemma…what to do with all the apples?
 (Not a bad dilemma to have, right?)

 Our go-to for a surplus of pears is always to dehydrate them or make fruit leather, so we followed suit with the majority of the apples.
-But it seemed wrong to not bake an apple pie when blessed with such a bounty.
+But I had to bake an apple pie when blessed with such a bounty.

 - 6-8 tart apples, cored and sliced (peeling is optional)

-- ½-¾ cup organic sugar
+- ½-¾ cup granulated organic cane sugar

-- 2 Tablespoons organic all-purpose flour
+- 2 Tablespoons unbleached organic all-purpose flour

-- 1 teaspoon ground cinnamon
+- 1 teaspoon cinnamon

 - 2 Tablespoons butter, cubed